IBM/Analyze-Investment-Portfolio/README.md

 * [JQuery](https://jquery.com): jQuery is a cross-platform JavaScript library designed to simplify the client-side scripting of HTML.
 * [D3.js](https://d3js.org/): D3 is a JavaScript library for visualizing data with HTML, SVG, and CSS.
-* [Carbon Design System](http://www.carbondesignsystem.com/): Carbon is the design system for IBM Cloud products.
-It is a series of individual styles, components, and guidelines used for creating unified UI.
+* [Carbon Design System](http://www.carbondesignsystem.com/): Carbon is the design system for IBM Cloud products with a series of individual styles, components, and guidelines used for creating unified UI.

 ## Prerequisite